Super Mario Land 2: 6 Golden Coins: Gameplay

 The objective of Super Mario Land 2 is to reach the end of each level, defeating or avoiding enemies while doing so.
 The game retains several enemies from the Mario series, such as the Goomba and the Koopa Troopa, and also introduces several new enemies.
 Enemies can usually be defeated by jumping on their head, but also may need to be defeated by different means, such as by use of fireballs.
 Other established mechanics include Warp Pipes which allow the player to enter hidden areas or find shortcuts, coins, and ? blocks which hide coins and items.
 Unlike in previous Mario games, coins are not accumulated to automatically grant extra lives; instead, they are used to play games in a special area that awards lives and other power-ups.
 To gain lives, instead, the player must find hearts like they did in the previous Game Boy entry.
-After killing 100 enemies, a star drifts down to provide a short period of invincibility when touched.
+After 100 enemies are defeated, a star drifts down to provide a short period of invincibility when touched.
 The star can also be found in other places in the game.
-While Mario is invincible, the 5th and each subsequent enemy he defeats will provide one extra life.
+While Mario is invincible, the fifth and each subsequent enemy he defeats will provide one extra life.

 While its predecessor was similar to the original Super Mario Bros., Super Mario Land 2 has more in common with Super Mario Bros.
-3 and Super Mario World: there is a overworld map, the player is no longer restricted to moving only right in a stage, many stages contain higher and lower areas instead of entire stages all at a single level, and any stage (except for the introductory stage and "boss" levels) can be replayed multiple times.
+3 and Super Mario World: there is an overworld map, the player is no longer restricted to moving only right in a stage, many stages contain higher and lower areas instead of entire stages all at a single level, and any stage (except for the introductory stage and "boss" levels) can be replayed multiple times.
 At the end of a level, there is a door that must be touched to clear a level.
 In addition, there is also a bell high above the door which, if touched, activates a mini-game where the player can try to get either a power-up or 1-ups.
 The game saves the player's progress after beating a stage, being the first Mario game released on a portable system to have a save feature.